-Grassroots lobbying is a powerful tool capable of producing tangible results for the community banking industry.
+Grassroots lobbying is a powerful tool for community banks

 Nothing is more effective in terms of industry advocacy than a community banker relationship with a legislator.
 By building a relationship with your senators and representative, you are a key component to ICBA’s legislative and regulatory efforts.
 When a lawmaker has a question about the financial services industry, you or someone at your bank should be their first call.